Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Fidelity Decay and Observables Evolution

 \subsection{Fastest Fidelity Decay: Semicircular LDOS}

-For an initial state projected onto a full random matrix, the envelope of $P^{\text{ini}}(E_{\alpha})$ has a semicircular form, reflecting the density of states.
-The fidelity for this distribution is given by~\cite{Torres2013arXiv,Torres2014arXiv}
+For an initial state projected onto a full random matrix, $P^{\text{ini}}(E)$ has a semicircular form~\cite{Torres2014PRA,Torres2014NJP,Torres2014PRAb}, reflecting the density of states of those matrices.
+The fidelity for this distribution involves the Bessel function of the first kind, ${\cal J}_1$.
+We have